mmu-webdesign/l4-IWD-web-block/rwd-03-working-with-layout.md

 }
 ```

-> **Note** - Using the code above will apply styles to every link on the page including links in your menu, your text and the footer).
+> **Note** - Using the code above will apply styles to every link on the page including links in your menu, your text and the footer.

 If these styles are going to be specific to the footer you will need to add the *element selector* to each rule.
 For example: